TrackRunny/PyCrossClicker/README.md

 <!-- INSTALLATION HEADER -->
 ## → Installation Instructions

-* You can run the provided exe or binary application for your operating system, or you may install the dependences needed and run this application with python.
+* You can run the provided exe or binary application for your operating system, or you may install the dependence's needed and run this application with python.

 ```markdown
 pip install pynput